liyitang22/liyitang22.github.io/index.md

 ---

 ## About Me
 I am currently a junior in Institute for Interdisciplinary Information Sciences (IIIS, Yao Class) at Tsinghua University, majoring in Artificial Intelligence.
 Prior to this, I was a member of the Chinese national team for the Asian Physics Olympiad.

-I maintain a GPA rank of top-3 and am advised by Prof. Li Yi at Tsinghua University.
+In terms of academic performance, my average GPA is 3.98, ranking first in my class.
+I started doing scientific research advised by Prof. Yi Li in the second semester of my freshman year.
 Currently, I am serving as a student intern in Lecar Lab at Carnegie Mellon University, where I am advised by Prof. Guanya Shi.
 My primary research interests include physics-based motion synthesis and robot learning.

 Apart from studying and conducting research, I love life and have taken on the roles of master of ceremonies and student representative speaker multiple times at university.
 I have also undertaken the social work responsibility of class monitor.
 My hobbies include singing, public speaking, fitness, and music.